Swarna1806/Sudoku/README.md

 # Sudoku
-Sudoku puzzle which generates the random puzzle and solves it
+Welcome to the Sudoku Solver project!
+This repository contains a sudoku puzzle with the features listed below.

+Features
+Upon clicking on Get puzzle it gives a random puzzle Uses a backtracking algorithm to solve the puzzle Solve Puzzle - Gives the solution for the randomly generated puzzle.